Julia-Tempering/Pigeons.jl/docs/src/unidentifiable-example.md

 Consider a Bayesian model where the likelihood is a binomial distribution with probability parameter ``p``.
 Let us consider an over-parameterized model where we write ``p = p_1 p_2``.
 Assume that each ``p_i`` has a uniform prior on the interval ``[0, 1]``.
-This is an example of an unidentifiable parameterization.
+This is a toy example of an unidentifiable parameterization.
-While this is toy example, in practice many popular Bayesian models are unidentifiable.
+In practice many popular
+Bayesian models are unidentifiable.

 When there are many observations, the posterior of